Deptford, Pallion, Pennywell, Silksworth, Ashbrooke, Tunstall, Ryhope and Hendon

 The Fox and the Rovers Bride”.

-Pennywell is named from a well that stood on land that once cost a penny to rent.
-Barnes probably takes its name from being the site of some barns.
-Back in the 1370s it belonged to the Dalden family of Dalton-le-Dale near Seaham and then passed to the Bowes family of Streatlam in Teesdale who were ancestors of the present Queen.
+Barnes just to the west of Thornhill probably takes its name from being the site of some barns belonging to a farm at Humbledon Hill.
+Back in the 1370s Barnes belonged to the Dalden family of Dalton-le-Dale near Seaham and then passed to the Bowes family of Streatlam in Teesdale who were ancestors of the present Queen.
 In 1673 the Barnes land was divided into High Barnes and Low Barnes.